casbin/caswaf/README.md

 #### Setup your WAF to enable some third-party login platform

 CasWAF uses Casdoor to manage members.
-If you want to log in with oauth, you should see [casdoor oauth configuration](https://casdoor.org/docs/provider/oauth/overview).
+If you want to log in with Oauth, you should see [casdoor Oauth configuration](https://casdoor.org/docs/provider/oauth/overview).

 #### OSS, Mail, and SMS services